commerce-docs/magento-openapi-transformer/README.md

 ### Metadata updates

-- **Version information**: Updates the schema version to match your Commerce installation
+- **Version information**: Updates the schema version to match your Commerce installation.
-- **Title standardization**: Sets consistent titles for Admin, Customer, and Guest API schemas
+- **Title standardization**: Sets consistent titles for Admin, Customer, and Guest API schemas.
-- **Host normalization**: Sets a placeholder host (`example.com`) for documentation purposes
+- **Host normalization**: Sets a placeholder host (`example.com`) for documentation purposes.
-- **Introduction**: Adds a reference to shared documentation content in `_includes/redocly-intro.md`
+- **Introduction**: Adds a reference to shared documentation content in `_includes/redocly-intro.md`.

 ### Format conversion

-- **JSON to YAML**: Converts the final processed schemas from JSON to YAML format for better readability and compatibility with documentation tools
+- **JSON to YAML**: Converts the final processed schemas from JSON to YAML format for better readability and compatibility with documentation tools.

 The transformation process ensures that the generated schemas are optimized for documentation generation while maintaining full API compatibility.